Mets welcome change of scenery, trip to meet Br...

 - News Article

-ATLANTA -- The Atlanta Braves, who have played the most road games in the majors, are glad to finally be able to get some time at home.
+The Atlanta Braves, who have played the most road games in the majors, are glad to finally be able to get some time at home.
+The Braves' appreciation of a lengthy stretch in Atlanta is nothing compared with the New York Mets' thankfulness about hitting...

 Tweets